-to identify patterns that otherwise would have been less visible - such as repeated attacks in certain areas - and presenting this data on maps, charts or interactive online features.
+to identify patterns that otherwise would have been less visible without technology tools - such as repeated attacks in certain areas - and presenting this data on maps, charts or interactive online features.

 Information management

 to catalogue, store, and manage information about incidents and events related to human rights cases, as well as sharing it with others working on similar issues.